depsterr/TLP/README.md

+# What is this fork?

+This is an attempt at removing perl from tlp and replacing it with shell.
+It's aim is to make tlp more portable.

 # TLP - Optimize Linux Laptop Battery Life
 TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.